fish-shell/fish-shell/doc_src/tutorial.rst

 Why fish?
 ---------

-``fish`` is a fully-equipped command line shell (like bash or zsh) that is smart and user-friendly. ``fish`` supports powerful features like syntax highlighting, autosuggestions, and tab completions that just work, with nothing to learn or configure.
+Fish is a fully-equipped command line shell (like bash or zsh) that is smart and user-friendly.
+Fish supports powerful features like syntax highlighting, autosuggestions, and tab completions that just work, with nothing to learn or configure.

-If you want to make your command line more productive, more useful, and more fun, without learning a bunch of arcane syntax and configuration options, then ``fish`` might be just what you're looking for!
+If you want to make your command line more productive, more useful, and more fun, without learning a bunch of arcane syntax and configuration options, then fish might be just what you're looking for!

 Getting started